igrishaev/blog/_posts/2022-12-03-clojure-guide.md

     (process user ...)))
 ~~~

-The same applies to returning some error maps.
+The same applies to returning error maps.
 Again, everyone has to if/else on the result, which most likely they will forget one day:

 ~~~clojure
 (defn get-user [user-id]